syhpoon/xyzcmd/doc/developer/keycodes.rst

 ``cons25`` etc.

-So in case you need to receive user input, ``xyz.input.get()`` method should be used, which will honor learned keycodes data, and not ``xyz.screen.get_input()``.
+So in case you need to receive user input, ``xyz.input.get()`` method should be used, which will honour learned keycodes data, and not ``xyz.screen.get_input()``.